tytydraco/yessleep/out/A_week_after_I_turned_thirteen_deep_within_a_mausoleum_they_made_me_into_a_prophet.md

 He was a tall, beady-eyed man, with an unrepaired cleft lip that whistled as he talked.
 Despite living in a trailer park on the outskirts of town, he arrived at the proceedings dressed in a lavish, brick-colored three-piece suit.

-As I stood over the casket, vacantly tracing swirls in the wood with my eyes, he walked over and placed a skeletal, ring-covered hand on my shoulder.
+As I stood over the casket, vacantly tracing swirls in the wood with my eyes, he walked over and placed a slim, ring-covered hand on my shoulder.
 After introducing himself, he reluctantly informed me that I’d be returning home with him.
 He did not express condolences.

 I had my doubts about him, but the truth of his identity seemed irrelevant.